ruba1995/udacity/README.md

-# udacity-Personal-Blog-Website
+# udacity

-my first project in gaining front-end web development certificat from udacity

-this project present some places in jordan , recommended for visitors and tourist

-i used only #HTML and #CSS

-- flex box
-- grid
-- css box (margin , pading , border )
--  HTML tags
+in this project , i used HTML , CSS ,JS to create  interactive website

+-grid
+-media quiry
+-DOM